Almond Flour Chocolate Chip Cookies

 But, as we all know, traditional chocolate chip cookies aren’t exactly a healthy snack.
 They are normally very high in refined, processed carbohydrates and sugar.
-These high glycemic-index carbohydrates have been shown to stimulate fat production and inflammation.
-They have also been shown to increase overall caloric intake and lower insulin sensitivity, all of which can have detrimental effects on heart health.

 After making the decision to eat predominantly whole, unprocessed foods several years ago, I was determined to create a chocolate chip cookie recipe that was both delicious and nutritious.

 Almond flour is the powerhouse ingredient behind these delectable cookies.

 Quick tip about purchasing Almond flour – If you try and buy it at your local grocery store, it will undoubtedly cost quite a bit.
 It is also rare that you will be able to find blanched almond flour, which makes a huge difference in the texture of the cookies.
 I highly recommend buying it in bulk – it will be higher quality and a lot cheaper.
 You can store it in your freezer to extend its shelf life.

 2 cups blanched almond flour (Honeyville Farms brand works best)

 ½ cup grass fed butter or coconut oil, melted

 ¾ cup dark chocolate chips (you can also finely chop 3/4ths of your favorite dark chocolate bar and yield the same results)

 – Preheat oven to 350.